 |Examples||They are used in robotic arms, legs or rudder control.||DC motor is used in car wheels, fans etc.

-The Servo Motor is basically a DC motor which does not run continuously for a longer period of time.
-It has a unique arrangement which allows the motor to rotate at a specific angle with greater accuracy and precision.
+The Servo Motor is basically a DC motor that does not run continuously for a longer period of time.
+It has a unique arrangement that allows the motor to rotate at a specific angle with greater accuracy and precision.
 This machine is controlled by a feedback system.

-Direct Current (DC motor) as already discussed in the article DC machine, is a device which converts electrical energy into mechanical.
-It is based on the principle of Fleming’s left-hand rule that when a conductor is placed in a magnetic field which carries current in it, torque is generated which moves the motor.
+Direct Current (DC motor) as already discussed in the article DC machine, is a device that converts electrical energy into mechanical.
+It is based on the principle of Fleming’s left-hand rule that when a conductor is placed in a magnetic field that carries current in it, torque is generated which moves the motor.

-- The Servo motor comprises of three wire system known as Power, Ground and Control whereas DC motor is two wire system known as Power and Ground.
+- The Servo motor comprises the three-wire system known as Power, Ground, and Control whereas the DC motor is a two-wire system known as Power and Ground.

-- Servo motor has an assembly of four things DC motor, gearing set, control circuit and a position sensor.
-DC Motor does not comprise of any assembly.
+- Servo motor has an assembly of four things DC motor, gearing set, control circuit, and a position sensor.
+DC Motor does not comprise any assembly.

-- Servo motors are used in robotic arms, legs or rudder control system and toy cars.
-DC motors are used in fans, car wheels, etc
+- Servo motors are used in robotic arms, legs, or rudder control systems and toy cars.
+DC motors are used in fans, car wheels, etc.